gvwilson/sdxpy/en/src/interpreter/index.md

 that let us give names to values.
 We can add them to our interpreter by passing around a dictionary containing all the variables seen so far.
-Such a dictionary is sometimes called an [%g environment "environment %] because it is the setting in which expressions are evaluated;
+Such a dictionary is sometimes called an [%g environment "environment" %] because it is the setting in which expressions are evaluated;
 the dictionaries returned by the `globals` and `locals` functions introduced in [%x tester %] are both environments.